Low Back Pain

 How is low back pain diagnosed?

-The doctor will ask questions about your past health, symptoms, and activities.
+Your doctor will ask questions about your past health, symptoms, and activities.
 He or she will also do a physical exam.
-Your answers and the exam can help the doctor rule out a serious cause for the pain.
+Your answers and the exam can help rule out a serious cause for the pain.
 In most cases, doctors are able to recommend treatment after the first exam.

 But if you have a back pain problem that has lasted longer than 6 weeks, or if your doctor thinks you may have more than muscle pain, it might be time for one of these tests.